Lordosis is the forward curvature of a segment of the spine.

 The upright gait of humans represents a special feature among animal modes of locomotion.
 With the onset of learning to walk, from about the 11th month of life, it changes the shape of the spine from a simple arch of the recumbent infant to the double-Pelt-S-shaped form of the upright walking adult.

-The spine of an adult clearly shows a lumbar lordosis (LL) as well as a thoracic kyphosis (TK).
-Both develop with the beginning of walking in the second year of life in humans.
-Copyright © 2013 Hasan Ghandhari et al. Abb aus.: BioMed Research International, Volume 2013 (2013), Article ID 842624, 7 pages http://dx.doi.org/10.1155/2013/842624, Assessment of Normal Sagittal Alignment of the Spine and Pelvis in Children and Adolescents Hasan Ghandhari, Hamid Hesarikia, Ebrahim Ameri, and Abolfazl Noori
+The adult spine shows the distinct lumbar lordosis (LL), as well as thoracic kyphosis (TK) which develop with the bipedal gait of humans after 1 year of age.
+Copyright © 2013 Hasan Ghandhari et al. Fig off.: BioMed Research International, Volume 2013 (2013), Article ID 842624, 7 pages http://dx.doi.org/10.1155/2013/842624, Assessment of Normal Sagittal Alignment of the Spine and Pelvis in Children and Adolescents Hasan Ghandhari, Hamid Hesarikia, Ebrahim Ameri, and Abolfazl Noori

 We are sorry that this post was not useful for you!